smithery-ai/smithery-mcp/README.md

 ## Introduction

+MCP Finder serves the following tools

-MCP Finder is a tool for finding Model Context Protocol (MCP) servers.
+- find-mcp: finding Model Context Protocol (MCP) servers from registry
+- collect-config: collecting config to be used for connection to mcp server

 ## Getting Started